Working with Video Data¶

 Re-run

-to apply these changes to your deployment helm charts.
+builder.pyto apply these changes to your deployment helm charts.

 Using video accelerators in ingestion/analytics containers¶

-configs can either be changed in the build/provision/config/eii_config.json
+key.
+The device field in UDF config of udfs key in VideoIngestion and VideoAnalytics configs can either be changed in the build/provision/config/eii_config.json

-script and then re-running the provisioning script) or at run-time via EtcdUI.
+before provisioning (or re-provision it again after the change to the apps config.json, re-running builder.py script and then re-running the provisioning script) or at run-time via EtcdUI.
 For more details on the udfs config,

 check common/udfs/README.md.